Nat-Stephenson/chris_beeley_blog_update/content/posts/2025-03-16-value-thought.md

 I think I already learned the lesson that is the subject of this blog post before but I'm having to relearn it in my new role as a data science manager rather than a data science do-er.

 When I first started to get into data science I made the mistake I think a lot of people make where they think "I'm doing data science, data science is typing code, I want to do lots of data science, let's type a lot of code".
 And you just feverishly type code all day.
-Once you've been doing that for a few months you start to reailse that you're just making a huge mess.
+Once you've been doing that for a few months you start to realise that you're just making a huge mess.
 All your code needs refactoring, your dashboard is ugly and makes no sense, you're using a model that really just doesn't work with the data.
 You make a big pile of mess at high speed and then slowly improve it at low speed.

 I twigged this after a while and started to realise data science is actually thinking and planning.
 The typing code bit comes right at the end.
 It's the last thing you do.
 And I would very often walk away from my keyboard and write on a piece of paper to stop me from just banging code out.